Why Are Buyers Experiencing Risk Aversion?

 The marketing landscape has changed dramatically over the past few decades and risk-aversion has become more and more prevalent as B2B buying decisions now involve more decision-makers than ever before.

-Buyers are thinking ahead and heavily scrutinizing the long-term impact of investments while involving more stakeholders to analyze and assess risks/rewards before pulling the trigger on a purchase.
+Buyers are thinking ahead and heavily scrutinizing the long-term impact of investments and economic drivers while involving more stakeholders to analyze and assess risks/rewards before pulling the trigger on a purchase.

 On top of that, access to a wide variety of resources, ratings, and reviews of a product or service are available at the click of a button, leading buyers to avoid interaction with you until the very end of the sales cycle, if at all.

-With this limited interaction, solution selling is no longer viable, and it’s fallen on Marketing to make the difference by interacting with buyers indirectly through content, early on in the funnel.
+With this limited interaction, solution selling is no longer viable, and it’s fallen on marketing teams as well as the sales to make an emotional impact by interacting with buyers indirectly through content, early on in the funnel.

 Marketing Needs to Be More Targeted and Aggressive

-To be able to capture a buyer where they’re at today, marketing needs strong, impactful commercial insight that meets a strong standard and goes beyond traditional thought leadership to challenge risk aversion.
+To be able to capture a buyer where they’re at today, marketing needs strong, unique perspectives that meet a strong standard and go beyond traditional thought leadership to challenge risk aversion.

 Simply sharing information with your customers will only inspire initial curiosity that fizzles fast.

 The answer is challenger messaging.
-Challenger messaging is aimed at pushing buyers outside of their comfort zone so they adopt a different perspective.
+The challenger approach is aimed at pushing buyers outside of their comfort zone by speaking authoritatively and promoting their unique strengths so the buyer adopts a different perspective.

-It may even require educating them that they have a need in the first place if your offering is disruptive to the status quo.
+This new approach may even require educating individual stakeholders through constructive tension to see that they have a need in the first place if your offering is disruptive to the status quo.

-Challenger messaging cuts through all the other noise by asking buyers questions like:
+Challenger messaging cuts through all the other noise by asking customer stakeholders questions like:

 - Is your current solution addressing all of your needs?